MicrosoftDocs/well-architected/well-architected/services/data/azure-db-postgresql/azure-db-postgresql-well-architected-framework.md

 > [!NOTE]
 > To explore a light-weight solution idea that uses Azure Database for PostgreSQL to store analytical results from the Cognitive Services API, see [Intelligent apps using Azure Database for PostgreSQL](/azure/architecture/solution-ideas/articles/intelligent-apps-using-azure-database-for-postgresql).
+>
-> This article provides implementation guidance and recommendations for Azure Database for PostgreSQL.
-For Azure Cosmos DB for PostgreSQL, see [Build scalable apps in Azure Cosmos DB for PostgreSQL](/azure/cosmos-db/PostgreSQL/quickstart-build-scalable-apps-overview).
+> For implementation guidance, see product documentation: [Build scalable apps in Azure Cosmos DB for PostgreSQL](/azure/cosmos-db/PostgreSQL/quickstart-build-scalable-apps-overview).

 ## Reliability